abra7134/cpups_apps_plugin/README.md

 # Cpups_apps netdata plugin

 Cpups_apps is a example plugin for [netdata](https://my-netdata.io) monitoring system.
 It collects statistics of the processor usages as a percentage for the selected applications.
+Realized on shell and intended for use with the netdata's [charts.d](https://github.com/firehol/netdata/wiki/General-Info---charts.d) module.

+ATTENTION
+> Because of the used mechanism for collection of statistics (through /proc filesystem) it is not possible to obtain completely reliable data for cases when controlled process finishes the operation.
+For tasks where accurate accounting of such scenarios is important it is necessary to use the pacct mechanism just as it's used by the [atop](https://www.atoptool.nl/) utility.

 ### Install